 - Frost with your favorite frosting (either homemade or canned works just fine).
 Add some patriotic sprinkles, and you are good to go!

 If you’re looking for a yummy frosting recipe, I always just mix 1 stick of softened butter with 1/2 cup shortening, 4-5 cups confectioners sugar, 1-2 teaspoons of vanilla, and then add milk (usually just a few tablespoons) until you get it to the right consistency.

 Ways to Involve Kids in Dessert Prep

-- Measure and pour ingredients
+- Kids can measure and pour ingredients.

 - Older kids can run a stand mixer.
 My seven-year-old is a master at the Kitchenaid controls!

-- Spreading the dough in the pan was tricky because it was a bit sticky, but there’s no reason why they can’t try.
+- Spreading the dough in the pan was tricky because it was a bit sticky, but there’s no reason why they can’t try!
 Manipulating dough is a great sensory experience, and I’m sure they will have fun!